 Custodians cannot vote on their customers' behalf on "non-routine" proposals such as Proposal 1, the election of directors, Proposal 2, board size, and Proposal 4 related to executive compensation.
 Because custodians require their customers' direction to vote on such non-routine matters, it is critical that shareholders provide their custodians with voting instructions.
-On the other hand, Proposal 3, ratification of the appointment of our independent registered public accounting firm, is a "routine" matter for which your custodian does not need your voting instruction in order to vote your shares.
+On the other hand, Proposal 3, ratification of the appointment of our independent registered public accounting firm, is a "routine" matter for which custodians do not need voting instruction in order to vote shares.